PhilChodrow/PIC16A/syllabus.md

 2. **My professional assessment of your learning.** This is the "extra" that could push that A- to an A. You will have an opportunity on the final exam to reflect on your time in the course and share with me any information about your learning that may not be reflected in your numerical average.

 Thus, **you are not competing against your peers for grades.** This means that you don't hurt your own prospects when you help your peers understand a concept.
 Indeed, just the opposite -- when reasonably possible, I will reward exceptional collaboration.

+> We are all on the same team here.

 ## Homework